happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-tree.md

 - __P7.
 Maximum Leaf-to-Leaf Path__

-- What do we expect from left child / right child?
+- What do we expect from left child / right child? / What do we want to report to the parent node?
     - max single path in the left / right subtree
 - What do we want to do in the current layer?
     - update global_max